 It's pretty cool.

-The outdoors, I think, is special for the Davi for a number of reasons.
+The outdoors, I think, is special for the Davidsons for a number of reasons.

-There's something to be said about the j right from leaving the driveway and getting to whichever destina.
+There's something to be said about the journey right from leaving the driveway and getting to whichever destination.

 The experiences are so special.